albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

 The `App` class creates an inner anonymous class and make use of lambda too.
+Both of them have a blank implementation of the `shoot()` method.

 ```java
 package demo;